Obak3/Obak3/README.md

 My name is [Kyle Bess](https://www.linkedin.com/in/kyle9bess/) and I'm a graduate student at the University of Pennsylvania.
 My main interests consist of trying to better understand the intricacies and minutia of software security and architecture.
 I'm mainly a Python and Go Dev, but can't wait to touch more techs.
 Welcome to my GitHub!
 Feel free to check out my projects and medium articles.
+#### Projects on the Horizon:
+	1. Monkeytype.com-esque CLI tool because I'm a keyboard nerd
+	2. Pomodoro timer to start dialing in my attention for Grad School
+	3. Finishing out Push Button Poet (Read the README)
+	4. Writing some super simple Malware to get a feel for it ⚡ Hobbies: Fixed Gear Bikes, Watches, Guitars, and Keyboards.

 <!--
 To Do: